godotengine/godot-docs/tutorials/3d/lights_and_shadows.rst

 .. image:: img/shadow_quadrants2.png

-The allocation logic is simple.
-The biggest shadow map size (when no subdivision is used) represents a light the size of the screen (or bigger).
+The allocation logic consists of:

+- The biggest shadow map size (when no subdivision is used), which represents a light the size of the screen (or bigger).
-Subdivisions (smaller maps) represent shadows for lights that are further away from view and proportionally smaller.
+- Subdivisions (smaller maps), which represent shadows for lights that are further away from view and proportionally smaller.

 Every frame, the following procedure is performed for all lights: